5 Raster-vector interactions

 The final type of geographic vector object that can be used for raster extraction is polygons.

 Like lines, polygons tend to return many raster values per vector geometry.
 For continuous rasters (Figure 5.4 (a)), we typically want to generate summary statistics for raster values per polygon, for example to characterize a single region or to compare many regions.
-The generation of raster summary statistics, by polygons, is demonstrated in the code below using Rasters.zonal
+The generation of raster summary statistics, by polygons, is demonstrated in the code below using Rasters.zonal, which creates a list of summary statistics for โ€œzonesโ€ defined by geometry.
+In this case, a vector of length 1 is returned, since there is just one polygon in the DataFrame.

 using Statistics # for `mean`

-= Rasters.zonal(mean, src_srtm; of = zion)
+rmean = Rasters.zonal(mean, src_srtm; of = zion)

-rmean = Rasters.zonal(minimum, src_srtm; of = zion)
+rmin = Rasters.zonal(minimum, src_srtm; of = zion)

-rmin = Rasters.zonal(maximum, src_srtm; of = zion)
+rmax = Rasters.zonal(maximum, src_srtm; of = zion)

-rmax = (rmean, rmin, rmax) result
+result = (rmean, rmin, rmax)

 (Union{Missing, Float64}[1818.211830154405], Union{Missing, UInt16}[0x0462], Union{Missing, UInt16}[0x0a65])